kevinolega/callcentertrainingtips/_posts/2015-03-12-break-challenges.md

     - **Make things winnable **target something really small every day.
 If your goal is to get better at speaking, instead of forcing yourself to read, just write down a few lines and think of the best time to use it in a conversation.
     - **Don't over commit** do as little as needed and never as much as possible.
 Start with the smallest thing and don't force yourself to speed up your progress.
 Always try to slow down.
 Speeding up often causes a waste in your resources and many missed opportunities.
 Slow progress is the key.
-If things get overwhelming slow down.
+If things get overwhelming slowdown.

 What breakthrough's are you praying for and working on this week?